tjandrayana/stack-orchestra/README.md

 - Troubleshooting
 - Advanced usage and adding new services

+### 📖 Blog Post

+Read the story behind Stack Orchestra: [A beginner's journey from setup hell to building a Docker Compose orchestration tool](https://dev.to/tj1609/a-beginners-journey-from-setup-hell-to-building-a-docker-compose-orchestration-tool-that-runs-any-4fd6)

+Learn about the motivation, challenges, and journey of building this tool from scratch.

 ## 📝 Notes

 - Services are configured for **development use** with relaxed security settings